Guide to Social Media Campaigns: What it is and How to Create One

 To sustain audience engagement and anticipation, this strategy called for staggered content releases over a prolonged period of time.
 The campaign began with teaser trailers broadcast more than a year in advance, resulting in millions of engagements on social channels.

-The launch of an AI-powered selfie-generator tool that enabled users to make personalised movie posters, generated further buzz.
+The launch of an AI-powered selfie-generator tool that enabled users to make personalized movie posters, generated further buzz.
 They also made use of influencer marketing through celebrity endorsements such as Zooey Deschanel.

 5. Spotify Wrapped